piotrooo/openfga-test-runner/README.md

 This action recursively searches through the specified location (by default: root directory) for `*.fga.yaml` files and executes them as OpenFGA test cases.

+## Prerequisites

+⚠️ This action **requires** [FGA CLI](https://openfga.dev/docs/getting-started/cli) to be installed in your environment.
+See the example workflow below for installation instructions.

 ## Example workflow

 Create your GitHub Workflow configuration in `.github/workflows/ci.yml` or similar.